- Full Name

 The Rottweiler can tolerate some heat, but should not be over-exposed to hot weather.
 In general, they can live in hot weather climates, but would do best with air conditioning or at least a fan in their home, especially where they sleep.

 How much does the Rottweiler tolerate cold weather?
 When is it too cold for a Rottweiler?

 Is the Rottweiler a healthy dog?
-The general health of a Rottweiler should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Rottweiler should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.

 How much does the Rottweiler drool?

 The Rottweiler is one of the dog breeds that drools the most.
 It may not be the most important factor, but something to consider if you live in a home where that may bother you.